Matilda of Bavaria, Margravine of Meissen

 Matilde of Bavaria (aft.
-21 June 1313 – 2 July 1346) Meißen) was the eldest daughter of Louis IV, Holy Roman Emperor and his first wife Beatrix of Świdnica.
-Matilde was a member of the House of Wittelsbach.
+21 June 1313 – 2 July 1346) Meißen) was the eldest daughter of Louis IV, Holy Roman Emperor, and his first wife Beatrix of Świdnica.
+She was a member of the House of Wittelsbach.

 Family

 Matilde's paternal grandparents were Louis II, Duke of Bavaria and his third wife Matilda of Habsburg.
 Her maternal grandparents were Bolko I the Strict and his wife Beatrice of Brandenburg.
 She had two brothers, Louis V, Duke of Bavaria and Stephen II, Duke of Bavaria.
 Matilde also had two sisters, Anna and Agnes, however they both died young so Matilde was the only surviving daughter.

 In 1322, Matilde's mother died, so her father remarried to Margaret II, Countess of Hainault.
 Matilde gained ten half siblings off her stepmother, including: Louis VI the Roman, William I, Duke of Bavaria, Otto V, Duke of Bavaria, Albert I of Holland, Agnes of Bavaria and Beatrix of Bavaria.